berkbeleli/Angular-New/README.md

 This project was generated with Angular CLI version 14.2.0.

+Just a toy project to play with Angular.
 It was used Angular with Tailwind and Angular Material.
 For backend I used an API called "newsapi.org" that I get the images and text from.

 ## How to run it